valkey-io/valkey-doc/topics/migration.md

 ## Why to migrate to Valkey?

 * Valkey is the vendor-neutral and open-source software
-* Enhanced performance with multi-threading, dual-channel replication and I/O threading
+* Enhanced performance with multi-threading and dual-channel replication
-* Scalability via automatic cluster failover and improved scaling
+* Improved memory efficiency by using one dictionary per slot in cluster mode and embedding keys in dictionaries.

 ### Migration compatibility matrix